-Agile is a project management concept developed to provide project managers with a more flexible and efficient way to get products to market faster.
-The meaning of agile is the ability to move quickly and easily.
+Agile is a project management approach developed as a more flexible and efficient way to get products to market.
+The word ‘agile’ refers to the ability to move quickly and easily.
 Therefore, an Agile approach enables project teams to adapt faster and easier compared to other project methodologies.

-Many of today’s projects have so many unknowns that a traditional project management methodology cannot adequately handle.
-This makes it difficult to successfully document requirements and adapt to changes throughout the project.
+Many of today’s projects have more unknowns than a traditional project management methodology can adequately handle.
+This uncertainty makes it challenging to document requirements and adapt to changes successfully.

-This guide will help you understand the Agile methodology basics so that you can understand which projects will benefit from an Agile approach and how to implement one successfully.
+This guide will explain the Agile methodology, including which projects will benefit from an Agile approach and how to implement one effectively.

-Agile methodology is an approach to project management that uses 4 key pillars and 12 principles to organize projects.
-Here’s an Agile methodology overview for everything you need to know about this approach.
+Agile methodology is an approach to project management that uses four values and 12 principles to organize projects.

-To define Agile, the method is based on the concept of ongoing waves or sprints of project planning and execution, enabling you to continuously adapt and mature your plan, scope, and design throughout the project.
+The Agile method works in ongoing sprints of project planning and execution, enabling you to continuously adapt and mature your plan, scope, and design throughout the project.

-According to the Agile methodology definition, Agile projects require an iterative approach, which supports incremental, frequent, and consistent deliveries of workable products to your customer or client.
+Agile projects require an iterative approach, which supports incremental, frequent, and consistent delivery of workable products to your customer or client.
 This innovative approach ensures your project team can consistently deliver concrete products without being delayed by changes and evolving requirements.

 Agile has a high level of customer involvement and includes frequent reviews of progress with both the project team and the customer.

-There are several different frameworks that can be used in order to run an Agile project.
-Some of the more popular frameworks include:
+You can run an Agile project using several different frameworks.
+Some of the more popular ones include:

-The Agile Manifesto was originally created in February 2001 to create a new way of managing software development.
-This manifesto was the result of a retreat in Utah, where a group of leading software developers met to discuss industry problems and potential solutions.
+The Agile Manifesto was originally released in February 2001 to create a new way of managing software development.
+A group of leading software developers wrote the manifesto on a retreat in Utah, where they had met to discuss industry problems and potential solutions.

-This group of individuals understood that the software industry needed a better way to get products to market faster.
-Their goal was to come up with new methods for product and project changes without significantly impacting the project cost or delaying the production schedule.
+This group understood that the software industry needed a better, quicker way to get products to market.
+Their goal was to develop new methods for changing a product and project that would not impact the cost or delay the production schedule.

-It was determined that by dividing a project into shorter iterations that could be simply and rapidly developed and tested, customer reviews could take place and changes could be made without having to wait for the end product.
-Thus, the Agile methodology for software development was created.
+They determined that dividing a project into shorter iterations would allow for faster development and testing.
+Reviews (called sprint retrospectives) would take place at the end of every iteration, and changes could then be made without having to wait for the end product.

-While the Agile Manifesto was originally drafted as a solution for software development management, the Agile methodology has since grown to encompass projects across a variety of industries and businesses.
+The Agile Manifesto was initially drafted as a solution for software development management, but the Agile methodology has since grown to encompass projects across various industries and businesses.